ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

     - Decrypts the chunk
     - Updates the SHA-256 checksum over the unencrypted content
     - Re-encrypts the chunk using the newly generated file secret
-    - Updates the MD5 checksum over the encrypted file content
+    - Updates the MD5 and SHA-256 checksums over the encrypted content
     - Uploads the re-encrypted chunk to the `interrogation` bucket
   - Compares the unencrypted file's checksum against the one reported by the submitter during upload, and the encrypted checksum against the one calculated by S3
   - Sends a `FileUploadReport` to the FIS's HTTP API

+#### DHFS Cleanup Job (secondary instance)
-The final duty of the DHFS is to clean up files from the `interrogation` bucket after archival.
-It does this by polling the FIS for a list of files that should be deleted.
-The FIS sources this list from the `FileInternallyRegistered` events published by the IFRS.
-When the DHFS deletes a file, it contacts the FIS HTTP API with the deleted file ID.
-This mechanism removes the need for the DHFS to keep track of the files in its `interrogation` bucket, provides idempotent behavior, and lets the DHFS carry out its own deletions (as opposed to giving the IFRS this duty).
-If the DHFS fails to find a file during deletion, it logs the absence but otherwise treats it as a successful deletion.
+The secondary duty of the DHFS is to clean up files from the `interrogation` bucket after archival.
+On each execution, the DHFS retrieves a list of all objects (files) currently in the `interrogation` bucket.
+Then for each file, the DHFS contacts the Data Hub Information Service (DINS).
+If the DINS responds with a 404, the DHFS leaves the file in the bucket.
+If the DINS responds with file information (a successful response), the DHFS knows that archival has been completed, and it deletes the file from the `interrogation` bucket.

+#### DHFS Configuration
+The DHFS needs the following configuration:
+- LoggingConfig
+- OpenTelemetryConfig
+- S3ObjectStoragesConfig
+- auth_token_signing_key
+  - This is the Data Hub's private key, which it uses to sign auth tokens sent to FIS

 ### IFRS:
 The role of the IFRS is to shepherd files into permanent storage, or "archival", by copying them from the `interrogation` bucket located at a Data Hub into the `archive` or `permanent` bucket located at GHGA Central.
 This only occurs once the Data Hub in question has completed the interrogation process, which consists of decryption, checksum verification, and re-encryption.
 The IFRS subscribes to `FileUpload` outbox events from the UCS and `ResearchDataUploadBox` outbox events from the UOS.
 When it encounters a box which is set to CLOSED, it knows that the associated files are ready for archival.
 It then copies each file in the `ResearchDataUploadBox` from the specified `interrogation` bucket (in the storage location specified by `ResearchDataUploadBox.storage_alias`) into the GHGA central `permanent` bucket.
 Once that is successful, the IFRS issues a `FileInternallyRegistered` event, which the FIS consumes and ultimately relays to the DHFS for deleting the file from the `interrogation` bucket.